What's happening where

 Our largest car park is available at Cheltenham Racecourse station, together with access to a frequent bus service into Cheltenham town centre and Cheltenham national rail station at the entrance to the racecourse site ('Racecourse Park and Ride').
 We will also be providing a free bus service direct from the Racecourse station to the National Rail station at the start and end of the day.
 Hot food will be available on the platform from the start of the day.

 There will be the opportunity for you to visit the driver's cab (subject to safety and operational requirements) whilst the locomotive is waiting at Cheltenham Racecourse.

 The new ‘jewel in the crown’ of the GWR.
 Broadway Station is the newest station on our railway and is our northern terminus.
 The station is situated on the north-western edge of the village, a 15 minute walk from the centre.
 The whole station has been built by our volunteers in the style of the original which was completely demolished when the line closed and has now got a welcoming tea room selling refreshments.
-The station is now provided with a pay-and-display car park making it an ideal place from which to start or finish your journey.
+The station is now provided with a car park making it an ideal place from which to start or finish your journey.